wp-plugins/ose-firewall/readme.txt

 8. Country Blocking Management Panel

 == Changelog ==

+= 4.4.0 =
+* Added: Backup function for database and files for the whole WordPress and Joomla website
+* Added: File permission function to change the file permissions of the system
+* Fixed: Virus Cronjob cannot be completed in some servers
+* Added: Added email for the virus scanning cronjob when the scanning is completed
+* Fixed: In Windows server, the IP cannot be added into the database

 = 4.3.8 =
 * Fixed: Scanning specific path not working properly on some servers